 The largest infrared space telescope

-Herschel is the largest infrared space telescope ever launched.
-With its 3.5-m primary mirror, it is four times bigger than any previous infrared space telescope and almost one and a half times larger than the Hubble Space Telescope.
+Herschel was the largest infrared space telescope ever launched.
+With its 3.5-m primary mirror, it was four times bigger than any previous infrared space telescope and almost one and a half times larger than the Hubble Space Telescope.

-Herschel's primary mirror is the telescope's light collector.
-It captures the light from astronomical objects and directs it towards the smaller secondary mirror.
-The two mirrors work together focusing the light and directing it to the instruments, where the light is detected and analysed, and the results recorded by the onboard computer.
+Herschel's primary mirror was the telescope's light collector.
+It captured the light from astronomical objects and directed it towards the smaller secondary mirror.
+The two mirrors worked together focusing the light and directing it to the instruments, where the light was detected and analysed, and the results recorded by the onboard computer.

 The size of the primary mirror is the key to a telescope's sensitivity: the bigger it is, the more light it collects, and the fainter the objects it sees.
 It also determines the telescope's ability to distinguish fine details.
 The surface of the mirror is very important, too.
 It has to be precisely shaped and perfectly smooth, since the slightest roughness distorts the final image.